From Intelligence Analyst to Higher Education

 Moughon took a couple years off after high school to work at a law firm, a media company, and a few technology companies, so when she arrived at PHC, she was older than most students.
 She found almost immediately that, regardless of age, the majority of PHC students were on campus for the same reasons she was: they were serious about learning and serious about serving Christ.

-“Growing in that together was formative,” she said.
+“Growing in [academics and faith] together was formative,” she said.
 “We were learning to have grace for people who were different, people who made mistakes, and I was learning to have grace for myself when I made mistakes.
 We were learning to live with each other.”

 She originally planned to major in Constitutional Law, but a few weeks after being on campus, the tragic events of September 11 happened.
 Being so close to the events happening in DC piqued her interest in foreign policy and intelligence, which led her to select that as her concentration at PHC.